Hong Kong Marchers Call for Freedom on China's National Day

 Marchers also sang “Glory to Hong Kong,” a song that many are calling the enclave’s “national anthem.”

+Said Danny Wo, a taxi driver who joined the march: “I wish for Hong Kong independence.
+I am not Chinese, I am a Hongkonger.
+Hong Kong is still a colony under this Chinese government.”

-“It’s the 70th anniversary of China, so it’s even more important to come out today,” said Apple, a 17-year-old student protester.
+“It’s the 70th anniversary of China, so it’s even more important to come out today,” added Apple, a 17-year-old student protester.
 “China is getting more powerful.
 If China becomes more powerful other countries might experience something like what’s happening in Hong Kong now.
 It’s an important to come out and stop them,” she told TIME.

 Nicola, a 22-year-old protester, said the Chinese government needed to change.
 “Essentially, it’s a communist regime like North Korea.”

-Images of Chinese president Xi Jinping were defaced en route and many protesters scattered paper funeral offerings.
+Images of Chinese president Xi Jinping were trampled on and defaced en route, and some were burned outside a Chinese army barracks in Kowloon.
+Many protesters also scattered paper funeral offerings.

 “This is for mourning for Hong Kong, because we are suffering, we are dying,” said Anne, 35.
 “Many people in China are celebrating today but this is not a celebration for us.
 We are mourning for Hong Kong even though they’re celebrating.”

+As marchers reached the central business district, many splintered off and pushed on to the heavily guarded liaison office of the Chinese government and began erecting barricades in the vicinity.

-Hundreds of protesters meanwhile gathered in several northern districts, where some built barricades and armed themselves with bamboo poles.
-Protesters fought skirmishes with police, who responded with baton charges and tear gas.
+Protesters meanwhile gathered in several northern districts, building barricades, setting fires and throwing petrol bombs and rocks at police, who responded with baton charges and tear gas.
+Police said that “multiple officers and reporters” had been injured by corrosive fluid.
 Live news streams showed the storefronts of mainland Chinese-owned businesses damaged and vandalized.
+The offices of unpopular pro-Beijing legislators, Junius Ho and Priscilla Leung, were also trashed.

 National Day is a festive occasion in mainland China, but a source of tension and resentment in semi-autonomous Hong Kong, where most people, according to surveys, do not define themselves as Chinese but as “Hongkongers.”